netdata/netdata/streaming/README.md

 ### How it works

-All monitoring solutions, including netdata, work like this:
+All monitoring solutions, including Netdata, work like this:

 1. `collect metrics`, from the system and the running applications
 2. `store metrics`, in a time-series database